-- 10.1.1 The Trust will secure the most preferential interest rates for borrowing. - 10.1.2 The Director of Finance Chief Finance Officer will advise the Board of Directors concerning the Trust's ability to pay interest on, and repay, both the originating capital debt and any proposed new borrowing.
-The Director of FinanceChief Finance Officer is also responsible for reporting periodically to the Board of Directors concerning the originating debt and all loans, overdrafts and associated interest. - 10.1.3 Any application for new borrowing will only be made by the Director of Finance Officer or by an officer so delegated by him/her. - 10.1.4 The Director of Finance Chief Finance Officer must prepare detailed procedural instructions concerning applications for new borrowing, which comply with instructions issued by the Regulator.
+- 10.1.1 The Trust will secure the most preferential interest rates for borrowing. - 10.1.2 The Chief Finance Officer will advise the Board of Directors concerning the Trust's ability to pay interest on, and repay, both the originating capital debt and any proposed new borrowing.
+The Chief Finance Officer is also responsible for reporting periodically to the Board of Directors concerning the originating debt and all loans, overdrafts and associated interest. - 10.1.3 Any application for new borrowing will only be made by the Chief Finance Officer or by an officer so delegated by him/her. - 10.1.4 The Chief Finance Officer must prepare detailed procedural instructions concerning applications for new borrowing, which comply with instructions issued by the Regulator.